 RNIB works with the Booker Prize Foundation to make sure the shortlisted titles in the Man Booker Prize are produced in all formats so blind and partially sighted people can enjoy them too.

 The Man Booker Prize established in 1969 as a literary prize awarded annually for the best original novel written in English and published in the UK.
 In 2005, The Man Booker International Prize was created to award writers bi-annually in recognition of a body of work rather than one title.

 The Booker Prize Foundation is a registered charity responsible for the award of the Man Booker Prize and for the Man Booker International Prize.

 This year, the Man Booker Prize is celebrating its 50th anniversary.
 To mark the special event, a one-off Golden Man Booker Prize is being given to a previous winner crowning the overall best work of fiction from the last five decades of the prize.

 The 2017 winner

 Lincoln in the Bardo by George Saunders won the 2017 Man Booker Prize.

-The winning book, Lincoln in the Bardo focuses on a single night in the life of Abraham Lincoln: an actual moment in 1862 when the body of his 11-year-old son was laid to rest in a Washington cemetery.
+The novel focuses on a single night in the life of Abraham Lincoln: an actual moment in 1862 when the body of his 11-year-old son was laid to rest in a Washington cemetery.

-RNIB has a longstanding relationship with the Booker Prize Foundation to bring some of the year’s very best novels to blind and partially sighted people.
+RNIB has a longstanding relationship with the Booker Prize Foundation to ensure some of the year’s best novels are made available to blind and partially sighted people.